weywocketer/weywocketer/README.md

 	- Different steering behaviours, that can be combined (flocking, wander, obstacle avoidance, etc.).
 	- State machines controlling unit behaviours.
 - Spatial partitioning is utilized to improve performance.
-- Terrain map avaliable to the player, with the abiltity to draw on it.
+- Terrain map available to the player, with the ability to draw on it.
 - Different design patterns are utilized to keep the code maintainable.

 ### *Readme file in the repository contains diagrams and description of the project architecture.*